swvanbuuren/pqthread-commms/README.md

 ## Pittfalls

-As illustrated in the previous section worker class interfaces are accessed through the so-called `worker_refs`, which is provided in the module [`controllers`](pqthreads/controllers.py).
+As illustrated in the previous section, worker class interfaces are accessed through the so-called `worker_refs` (as is provided in the module [`controllers`](pqthreads/controllers.py)).
 All interfaces are provided as weak references.
-As soon as the decorated function is exited, the weak references will invalidate!
-Therefore, it's recommended to decorate the function that encompases the whole python program in question.
+As soon as the decorated function is exited, the weak references will invalidate and can't be used anymore.
+Therefore, it's recommended to decorate the function that encapsulates the whole python program in question.
+This assures that different parts of your own program run in different threads.

-The module [`controllers`](pqthreads/controllers.py) also comes with an object called ``gui_refs` that stores weak references to the GUI objects.
-These also will invalidate when the decorated function is left.
+The module [`controllers`](pqthreads/controllers.py) also comes with an object called `gui_refs` that stores weak references to the GUI objects.
+These also will invalidate when the decorated function is exited.

 Finally, one should not access the `worker_refs` from the (main) GUI thread and also not access `gui_refs` from the worker thread.
-This can lead to trace errors and all sorts of undefined behavior.
-You have been warned!
+This can lead to trace errors and all sorts of undefined behavior. **You have been warned!**

 ## Design